Deacons (law firm)

 Founded in 1851, it provides full service for all major practice areas such as corporate mergers & acquisitions, regulatory compliance, intellectual properties, insurance, international arbitration and litigation.
-It serves a long list of private clients and high-profile conglomerates, including Google, McDonald’s Corp, Samsung, Shangri-La Hotels & Resorts, Yahoo Inc!, and the HKSAR Government.
+It serves a long list of private clients and high-profile conglomerates, including Google, McDonald's Corp, Samsung, Alibaba Group, JP Morgan Asset Management, Shangri-La Hotels & Resorts, Yahoo Inc!, and the HKSAR Government.

 The law firm is currently based in Hong Kong, with additional offices in Beijing, Guangzhou, and Shanghai.
-It is the oldest and largest law firm in Hong Kong, and has experienced practitioners for every level of the court system.
+It is the longest established and largest law firm in Hong Kong, and has experienced practitioners for every level of the court system.

-It also maintains connections with other large, independent law firms around the world to deal with multijurisdictional disputes.
+It also maintains connections with other large, independent law firms around the world to deal with multi-jurisdictional disputes.
+It is the only member firm of Lex Mundi in Hong Kong.

 History

 The firm is named for the English solicitor Victor Deacon, who in 1880 joined the legal practice established by William Thomas Bridges in 1851 in Hong Kong.
 Bridges was the second barrister to commence practice in Hong Kong.

 Within two years, Victor Deacon was made a partner and within 20 years, under his own name, he had firmly established Deacons as one of the colony's leading law firms, a position it has retained to this day.
 In 1860, with offices on Queen's Road, the firm was based close to the Supreme Court.
+In 1910, the larger firm required bigger office space and Deacons moved to Ice House Street.

 Deacons grew steadily throughout the 20th century, flourishing during Hong Kong's post-war boom.
 By the mid-1970s, Deacons was a busy, full-service business law firm and a highly respected name in commercial circles throughout Asia.
-In 1910, the larger firm required bigger office space and Deacons moved to Ice House Street.

 Since 1985, it has resided in Alexandra House, Central, progressively taking more floor space to accommodate the expanding team of lawyers.
 Its headquarters is equipped with internal staircases alongside two private elevators, spanning 6 individual floors.
 It also operates an office location in Sheung Wan.

+Deacons formed a strategic alliance with Graham & James, operating in Asia under the collective name "Deacons Graham & James".
+The alliance dissolved in June 2000, with Deacons backing out due to Graham & James's failure to commit resources to Asia and dwindling position in US law firm rankings.

 In 1986, Deacons opened an initial presence in the People's Republic of China in Beijing.
 In 2002, Deacons established a representative office in Beijing and was one of the first Hong Kong law firms to be granted a licence to open a second office in the PRC.
 Deacons became the first firm to be awarded a third foreign law firm license in mainland China.
-Deacons celebrated 165 years in Hong Kong in 2016.
+Deacons celebrated 170 years in Hong Kong in 2022.